q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 These are the files we will use to build our documentation.

-The important files for you to edit in this directory end with the extension `.rst`.
+The important files for you to edit in this directory ending with the extension `.rst`.
 These are `reStructuredText` files, and they are what Sphinx will use to build each page or section of your documentation.
 We have three restructured text files here to begin (`index.rst`, `getting_started.rst`, `api.rst`).
-The included `rst` pages were generated by the CookieCutter as a starting point for you.
+The included `rst` pages were generated by CookieCutter as a starting point for you.

-When you build your documentation, the `index.rst` will be the index, or main page of your documentation.
+When you build your documentation, the `index.rst` will be the index or main page of your documentation.
 The other `rst` files are examples of pages you might want to have (from CookieCutter).
 Any time you want to make a new page, you can create a file with an `.rst` extension.